xn0px90/awesome-qubes-os/README.md

 - [Split Bitcoin Wallet](https://github.com/Qubes-Community/Contents/blob/master/docs/security/split-bitcoin.md) - A "split" bitcoin wallet is a strategy of protecting your bitcoin by having your wallet split into an offline "cold storage" wallet and an online "watching only" wallet.
 - [Split Monero Wallet](https://www.getmonero.org/resources/user-guides/cli_wallet_daemon_isolation_qubes_whonix.html) - With Qubes + Whonix you can have a Monero wallet that is without networking and running on a virtually isolated system from the Monero daemon which has all of its traffic forced over Tor.
 - [Awesome-DeSci](https://github.com/DeSciWorldDAO/awesome-desci) - A curated list of awesome Decentralized Science (DeSci) resources, projects, articles and more.
+- [Ultimate Guide on Using Trezor on Qubes](https://ursidaecyber.com/how-to-use-trezor-on-qubes-os/) - his guide explains how to use Trezor cryptocurrency hardware wallets on Qubes OS.

 ## Kernels